If you suffer from a foul taste in the back of your throat, read what this ear, nose and throat doctor has to say about this annoying problem.

 Dr. Silvers says that stress is a major contributing factor to the issue of acid reflux.

-This annoying symptom can also be caused by a hiatal hernia, which can cause or aggravate GERD.
+The annoying symptom of a bad taste in the throat can also be caused by a hiatal hernia, which can cause or aggravate GERD and LPR.

 An NYC expert in ear, nose and throat care, Dr. Silvers has been named among America’s Top Physicians and Surgeons in facial plastic surgery and otolaryngology numerous times since 2003.